Baystation12/Baystation12-Lore/Section 3.md

 - **Xion Industrial**

-Xion was a company founded long ago, originally producing industrial equipment and vehicles, from drills to mechs.
-It only came to become the company we know it as today during the robotics boom of the 24th century, constructing drones for many industrial applications.
-They expanded at an incredibly rapid pace, quickly becoming a well-known name across Sol, and being a major contributor to the replacement of many human workers by robots.
+Xion was founded in the mid 23rd century, originally manufacturing industrial equipment, but during the Robotics Boom of the 24th Century, Xion reinvented itself into the company we see today- constructing a vast variety of different industrial drone tech.
+They quickly grew in size and power, becoming a well known name in Sol and paving the way for the robotic replacement of human workers in certain industrial fields.

-These days, they’re much less powerful than they were then, as other, stronger corporations progressed forward, using newer innovations such as positronics, whilst Xion sits back and continues to mass-produce cheap drones.
-In more recent years, they’ve introduced a line of prosthetics with a heavy focus on function over form, again being primarily for industrial work.
+These days, they're a far less powerful corporation then they were back then.
+Rather than moving forward with the newer innovations such as positronic technology, Xion continues to mass-produce their cheap drones.
+In more recent years, they've introduced a new line of prosthetic equipment who's primary focus is on function over design in the industrial workforce.

 - **Falco Designs**